|

 with the grandeur and power of the sorcerers.
 Nowhere in the books is there any

-by love but by a final act of blundering, vengeful hatred.
-Frodos journey is more
+by self-sacrificial love but by a final act of blundering, vengeful hatred.
+Frodo’s journey

 The Moral Failure

-literature must encounter its own moral failure.
-Its just not possible
+literature such as Tolkien’s must encounter its own conceptual failure: it’s just

-to use glamour and power to convey the deep meaning of
+not possible to use glamour, power, and magic to convey the deep meaning of

 humility and

 does have some value.
-All children need toys and playful fantasy in order
+All children need toys and playful fantasy, such as traditional

-to develop a sense of social functioning; but eventually, as Saint Paul said,
+fairy tales, in order to develop a sense of social functioning; but eventually, as Saint

 cross.